mattst/sublime-single-trailing-new-line/README.md

 - They are case sensitive and neither regular expressions nor wildcards are accepted.

 - It is generally advisable to use full syntax names, as shown in the example file above.
-Partial syntax names will work, e.g. `"XML.sublime-syntax"`, but only full syntax names can be added and removed by using the palette commands.
+Partial syntax names will work, e.g. `"XML.sublime-syntax"`, but only full syntax names will be added and removed when using the palette commands.

-- In fact any case sensitive substring match will work. e.g. `"C++", "Java", "Python", "Rails", "XML"` would match all of the syntaxes shown in the example file above but would also match a whole lot more.
+- In fact any case sensitive substring match will work. e.g. the list `["C++", "Java", "Python", "Rails", "XML"]` would match all of the syntaxes shown in the example file above, but it would also match a whole lot more (17 of the ST v3 default syntaxes).

 - `"C.sublime-syntax"` would match both `"Packages/C++/C.sublime-syntax"` and `"Packages/Objective-C/Objective-C.sublime-syntax"`.
-Using just `"C"` on its own would be inadvisable because it would match any syntax containing an upper-case letter C (approx. 16 of the default syntaxes).
+Using just `"C"` on its own would be inadvisable because it would match any syntax containing an upper-case letter C (16 of the ST v3 default syntaxes).

-- All of the syntaxes in a (multi-syntax) package can be matched by using just the path. e.g. `"Packages/Rails/"` would match all 5 syntaxes from the `Rails` package, i.e. `"Packages/Rails/Ruby on Rails.sublime-syntax"` as well as the other 4.
+- All of the syntaxes in a (multi-syntax) package can be matched by using the syntax's path component on its own. e.g. `"Packages/Rails/"` would match all 5 syntaxes from the `Rails` package, i.e. `"Packages/Rails/Ruby on Rails.sublime-syntax"` as well as the other 4.

 - Using just `"Java"` would match all 7 syntaxes from the `Java` and `JavaScript` packages, as would `"Packages/Java"` but not `"Packages/Java/"` because the trailing slash would not match `"Packages/JavaScript/"`.